tylertitsworth/5th-age-srd/Classes/Druid.md

 ### Nature Talking

 You can also talk to plants and animals.
 If there is useful information to gain, roll a skill check that's appropriate for the tier.
 Talking to animals requires a hard DC, and plants usually require a ridiculously hard DC.
 A druid gains a +1 bonus when talking with animals for every talent spent on the Circle of the Moon or Circle of the Fang talents.
-A druid gains a +1 bonus when talking with plants for every talent spent on the Terrain Caster talent.
+A druid gains a +1 bonus when talking with plants for every talent spent on the Circle of the Land.

 #### Adventurer Feat